SinghJai13/Minor-Project/README.md

 were mainly based on the skin’s anatomical structure and they mechanically simulated the profile growth and facial muscle changes w.r.t. the elapsed time.

+2.Motivation
+One of the primary motivations behind doing this project was to undertake a challenging project in the vast and immensely popular field of deep learning.
+The wide and significant applications of this project also encouraged us to take up this project which can be extended among various fields and scenarios.
+This project could find many useful applications in the government agency itself.
+Our government always needs to maintain records of different people for its efficient functioning.
+The records could be associated with a criminal or could be of a missing child.
+The images linked with the respective record could be old enough that might render them useless for the purpose of precise recognition.
+So, one of the most common applications of face age